Reflections from the Inaugural Science Gateways Bootcamp in April 2017

 SGCI is looking forward to our next Bootcamp, which will be offered October 2-6, 2017.

-To learn more about upcoming sessions or to apply, please visit https://sciencegateways.org/bootcamp.
+To learn more about upcoming sessions or to apply, please visit https://sciencegateways.org/bootcamp, or check out the short video below.